What Sets Us Apart

 You could also work on decreasing debt, saving for a down payment, improving your credit score, or maybe even asking for a raise at work.

-Most importantly, do not make any large financial decisions (changing jobs, buying a car, or opening new lines of credit) without consulting your lender.
+Most importantly, do not make any major financial decisions without consulting your lender.

-We always say that you want to choose a lender who makes you feel like you are the priority – one who is knowledgeable, communicative, and patient throughout the process.
-Ensure you are fully informed by thinking of some questions that are important to you:
+Choose a lender who makes you feel like you are the priority - one who is knowledgeable, communicative, and patient throughout the process.
+Ensure you are fully informed by thinking of some questions that are important to you.

 • Which loan options would you recommend for me?